 Connect with other caring for creation Lutherans by joining one of our monthly connection calls, sharing your stories in our Good Green News emails (be sure to sign up as a friend of LRC to receive these messages!), asking your council to sign a “Covenant with Creation,” sharing about your work at your next synod gathering, or by investing in our work with a donation.

 Become a member today and help us equip and inspire pastors, youth leaders, students, and congregations across the country!

 You can read (here) about how this movement emerged over 25 years ago.
-Looking ahead, we need you to know that this effort is made possible only through the generosity of individuals who believe that our Evangelical Lutheran Church in America (ELCA) should be doing more than they already are to integrate Care for Creation ethics and actions into the life of the church.
-While the ELCA has been supportive in communications and collaboration, we are not carried by any budget line within the institution.
+Looking ahead, we need you to know that this effort is made possible through the generosity of individuals who believe that our Evangelical Lutheran Church in America (ELCA) should be doing more than they already are to integrate Care for Creation ethics and actions into the life of the church.
 We run as independent non-profit, with an active Board of Directors and are sustained by a growing membership base.
 Please join us as we need you now more than ever!